Vanity award: Vanity business awards

+Award Committee", is a message in which only the year, town and line of business change.
 The associated website (which offers the mark an opportunity to purchase a plaque, a crystal award or both at a cost ranging from $80 to $200) is alleged to contain malware.

 Nonetheless, businesses continue to issue press releases boasting of having received these awards despite their questionable provenance and meaninglessly broad selection of large numbers of cities and categories.

 List of vanity business awards by country

 The following are various awarding schemes, as reported by various businesses on the internet: